husarion/rosbot-demo-wifi-heatmap/README.md

 # rosbot-demo-wifi-heatmap
 Using ROSbot for automatically creation of a Wi-Fi signal strength (RSSI) heatmap of the given area.
+Entire software is based on [rosbot-pro-demo](https://github.com/DominikN/rosbot-pro-demo.git)

 ## Setup
 1. Create husarnet network according to [this tutorial](https://husarnet.com/docs/begin-linux)